Bruto Brivonesi: Early life and career

 On 1 January 1937 he was promoted to the rank of rear admiral, and assigned to the Ministry of the Navy as a member and secretary for military affairs of the Superior Council of the Navy.
 In September 1938 he was given command of the Naval Academy in Livorno, a role he kept until August 1939.
-On 1 September 1939 he was promoted to vice admiral; on that same month he returned at the Ministry and remained there until April 1940.
+On 1 September 1939 he was promoted to vice admiral; in that same month he returned at the Ministry and remained there until April 1940.